spacesailor24/go-search-pwned/README.md

 There's an awesome video about how it works and why it's secure [Here](https://www.youtube.com/watch?v=hhUb5iknVJs)

+## TL;DR Of Why It's Secure

+[haveibeenpwned's](https://haveibeenpwned.com) API only uses the first 5 characters of the **SHA1 hash** of your password and returns all known hashes the share the first 5 characters

+So the only part of this process which has access to your whole password is the Go script I've written

+So why should you trust me? **Don't**, in fact, **PLEASE DON'T**

+I encourage you to review and compile the source code yourself, or even build your own implementation of this tool

+However, after reviewing the source code, you'll see that the script is just hashing the password for you, chopping of the first 5 characters, `POST`ing them to [haveibeenpwned's](https://haveibeenpwned.com) API, and search the response for the full hash of your password

+No where am I sending off or storing your plain text password

 ## How to Use

 I've compiled three Go binaries for OSX, Windows, and Linux all for the `amd64` architecture